jnozzi/cocoadev.com/markdown/OverComplexGuiSimplification.md

 Also, a neat addition I made is a tracing mechanism which you can see here: http://home.earthlink.net/~zakariya/files/Trace.png

 The trace flows the views in it in a grid, and automatically handles scrollbars.
-I submitted my layout code as General/FlowLayoutView.
+I submitted my layout code as FlowLayoutView.
 It's really keen.
 I also use it to layout the PANSI inputs, albeit in single-column mode.

 But this brings up a question: Perhaps this whole monstrosity warrants a one-window solution?
 I recently tried out Eclipse, mainly just to see what it offered, but I was *very* impressed at the multi-pane one-window GUI.
 Now, I admit, Eclipse is designed to be an IDE.
 But then, this program I'm developing is also a developer tool.